Peace Out(doors)/Interconnect — current program

 First reading

-Today’s first reading is by Dax Franklin-Hicks.
+Today’s first reading is by Matthew Fox.

 Recognition of worship space (font, mandala, prayer journal)